What is letters of administration?

 Typically a reseal is only required if the deceased person owned real estate in Victoria at the date of their death.
 Most banks and share registries will recognise grants from other jurisdictions.
 Unfortunately, the land titles office will not so you will need to obtain a reseal if real property is owned in Victoria and letters of administration was granted in another jurisdiction.

-Director – Wills & Probate Lawyer
+Director – Estate Lawyer

-Read More about Tim >
+Read More about Gillian >